Richard J. Chandler Composer Biography

 Web_Richard_J_Chandler_Composer_Saxophone_Music_Stand1

-He began on alto saxophone at age 11 and played in concert bands, wind and chamber ensembles and began composing while in high school.
-As an adult, he learned recorders, bassoon, contrabassoon, and piano.
-He has has performed in regional chamber and symphony orchestra.
-He also formed a woodwind trio that actively performed the standard repritory and his own compostions.
+He began music studies on alto saxophone at age 11 and began composing in high school.
+He learned recorders, bassoon, contrabassoon, and piano as an adult.
+He has performed in wind ensembles, concert bands, and regional chamber and symphony orchestras.
+He also formed a woodwind trio that actively performed his own compositions.

-His formal studies were at McPhail Center for Music of Minneapolis, St. John’s University and the College of St. Benedict, St. Cloud State University, where he receive a BA degree in music, and a year of graduate studies in music composition at the University of Minnesota.
+His formal studies include the McPhail Center for Music, The College of St. Benedict, and St. John’s University, with graduate studies in music composition at the University of Minnesota.
+He earned a BA in Music from St. Cloud State University.

-Chandler was a recipient of a 2017 Individual Artist Grant from the Central Minnesota Regional Arts Board, funded by The McKnight Foundation.
-He is also a 2017 recipient of a granting award by The McKnight Foundation in cooperation with the Minnesota Sinfonia for his Sacred Geometry for Chamber Orchestra, premiered on January 12th and 13th 2018 by the Minnesota Sinfonia Chamber Orchestra.
+Chandler received a 2017 Individual Artist Grant from the Central Minnesota Regional Arts Board, funded by The McKnight Foundation.
+He is also a 2017 recipient of a granting award by The McKnight Foundation in cooperation with the Minnesota Sinfonia for his Sacred Geometry for Chamber Orchestra, which premiered on January 12th and 13th, 2018 by the Minnesota Sinfonia Chamber Orchestra.

 Richard's Perspective